Loan Closing Advisor FAQs

 Freddie Mac evaluates submissions and provides feedback against all UCD fields.
 The majority of the feedback messages are informational to help you validate that your closing data aligns with the UCD.

-No, the transaction ID is not required as an input into the Selling System when a loan is delivered.
+No, the transaction ID is not required as an input in Loan Selling Advisor when a loan is delivered.

-Freddie Mac will leverage unique identifiers from Loan Closing Advisor in the background for the Selling System to validate that the UCD requirement has been met.
-There are no changes required to the Selling System delivery.
+Freddie Mac will leverage unique identifiers from Loan Closing Advisor in the background for Loan Selling Advisor to validate that the UCD requirement has been met.
+There are no changes required to Loan Selling Advisor delivery.

 Yes.
 Document preparation vendors will be able to submit the UCD on behalf of lenders.